-Because there are so many things that can cause seizures, it’s important to see your veterinarian to have the problem diagnosed right away.
-Identifying the underlying cause of the seizure will be the first step to help you prevent future seizures.
+Because there are so many things that can cause seizures, it’s important to see your veterinarian and have the problem diagnosed right away.
+Identifying the underlying cause of the seizure will be the first step to helping you prevent future seizures.

 When your dog has his first seizure, the first step is to visit your veterinarian.
 Your veterinarian will ask you detailed questions about the seizure and your dog’s activities leading up to it.
 He or she will also examine your dog and may recommend additional diagnostic tests such as blood work and x-rays.
 These tests can help your veterinarian determine what caused the seizure.